top of page

 ABOUT

-The Veterans Creative Arts Program provides a platform for veterans and first responders to express themselves through various art forms.
-Our program aims to support and empower our veterans and first responders by offering a safe space for creative expression and artistic exploration.
-Through art, veterans and first responders can share their stories, connect with their peers, and find healing and inspiration.
-Join us in honoring our veterans, first responders and their creative talents.
+The Veterans Creative Arts Program provides a platform for veterans, active military, and first responders to express themselves through various art forms.
+Our program aims to support and empower our participants by offering a safe space for creative expression and artistic exploration.
+Through art, veterans, active military, and first responders can share their stories, connect with their peers, and find healing and inspiration.
+Join us in honoring our veterans, active military, first responders and their creative talents.
 We welcome you to explore their diverse artistic works and engage with our community.
-Your support is essential in helping us continue to provide an enriching and supportive experience for them.
+Your support is essential in helping us continue to provide an enriching and supportive experience.

 MISSION

-Veterans Creative Arts Program provides access to creative arts programs for veterans and first responders, especially those experiencing the effects of service related trauma, such as PTSD and traumatic brain injury.
+Veterans Creative Arts Program provides access to creative arts programs for veterans, active military, and first responders, especially those experiencing the effects of service related trauma, such as PTSD and traumatic brain injury.

 Cammeron Batanides